CartierPierre/shift-hackathon-nantes-2025/README.md

 ### Audience favorites:

-❤️  Educoach: A virtual assistant to help children with their homework!
+❤️  **Educoach**: A virtual assistant to help children with their homework!

 ### Other projects